wp-plugins/eg-attachments/readme.txt

 Then you can go to menu **Settings / EG-Attachments** to set plugin parameters

-This plugin was tested on WordPress 3.0.x, and up to 3.3 pre-alpha version (3.3-aortic-dissection).
+This plugin was tested on WordPress 3.1, and up to 3.3.1.

+= Update =

+When a new version is available, options of the plugins are updated during the activation.
+So during the upgrade procedure, please desactivate / reactivate the plugin, in order to ensure that options are properly modified.

 = Usage =